themightycrypto/Profit-Pilot/README.md

 # Profit-Pilot
 <p>Hello, welcome to ProfitPilot!</p>
-<p>I created this application because I really like using Profit Trailer.
-Also Feeder and Magic!
-ProfitPilot automates and enhances a lot of the combined power of the applications.
-It has a PT Feeder GUI, and also a ProfitTrailer GUI, which combined the two!
-It has many functions such as automatically translating your Trailer settings directly to Feeder!
-It also has manual buy & sell & manual DCA.
+<p>I created this application because I really like using Profit Trailer and also Feeder and Magic!
+Profit-Pilot automates and controls the combined power of Trailer, Feeder, and Magic.
+It has a PT Feeder GUI, and also a ProfitTrailer GUI which combined the two!
+It has many functions such as to automatically send your Trailer settings directly into Feeder! (it can also use PtMagic!)
+It also has manual buy & sell & manual DCA for Trailer.
  It can transfer your BTC or ETH profits to USDT or fiat when the market drops(Pro Version).
 It makes confguring separate coins easy! </p>
 &nbsp;
 <p><strong>What does Profit Pilot do?</strong></p>